 The Women's March on Washington convened a broad and diverse group of leaders to produce an intersectional platform known as the Unity Principles.
 Representing a new understanding of the connected nature of our struggles and a vision of our collective liberation, the Unity Principles continue to be a guiding light for our movement.

 We believe that Women’s Rights are Human Rights and Human Rights are Women’s Rights.
-We must create a global community in which women — including Black women, indigenous women, poor women, immigrant women, disabled women, Muslim women, lesbian, queer, and trans women — are free and able to care for and nurture their families, however they are formed, in safe and healthy environments free from structural impediments.
+We must create a global community in which women — including Black women, indigenous women, poor women, immigrant women, disabled women, lesbian, queer, and trans women, and women of every religious, non-religious, and atheist background — are free and able to care for and nurture their families, however they are formed, in safe and healthy environments free from structural impediments.

 Women deserve to live full and healthy lives, free of all forms of violence against our bodies.
 We believe in accountability and justice in cases of police brutality and in ending racial profiling and targeting of communities of colour.
 It is our moral imperative to dismantle the gender and racial inequities within the criminal justice system, and to address the systemic violence women experience in the form of rape, domestic abuse, and trafficking.